mgschwan/VRWorkout/README.md

 Positions:

 * Standing (or running to get point multipliers)
+* Jumping.
+To reach the head cues the player will need to jump a bit
 * Squatting.
 The game will require deep squats
 * Crunches.
 You don't need to do repetitive crunches but be on your back and try to hit the head and double hand cues
 * Pushups.
 Try to hit the hand cues while in the pushup position (one handed punches will activate your core muscles).
 The head cues will drive your movement up and down